 Other Fertility Treatments You Can Have Abroad

 There are other types of fertility options you can have abroad or in your country.
 Learn more about surrogacy, semen freezing, sperm donation, PESA (Percutaneous Epididymal Sperm Aspiration) or TESA ( Testicular Sperm Aspiration), assisted laser hatching and more.

 Benefits of Fertility Treatments

 Studies have shown that fertility problems affect more than 6 million couples a year in the United States alone.
 The development of new techniques and methods to help couples become pregnant has generated thousands of successful treatments and pregnancies for formally childless couples.
 Women suffering from ovulation difficulties, damage to uterine organs and other problems that prevent pregnancy benefit from fertilization treatments.
-Men suffering from infertility caused by low sperm counts or damage to reproductive organs also benefit from treatments.
+Men suffering from infertility caused by low sperm counts or damage to reproductive organs also benefit from fertility treatments abroad or domestic.

 Finding Fertility Doctors and Specialists

 Obstetricians and gynecologists are trained to implement the initial treatments of infertility using Clomid.
 Such a physician or fertility specialist should be board certified in reproductive endocrinology and infertility.
 Couples should find specialists who are a member of endocrinologist organizations or technologies.
 As such, they have completed medical school programs, followed by four years of residency training in obstetrics and gynecology, and then, two to three years of training in fertility within an approved program that results in board certification.